MarkusLund/copyfc/README.md

 # copyfc

-**copyfc** is a simple yet powerful Visual Studio Code extension that copies the content of a file to your system clipboard, prefixed with a header that includes the file's parent folder and name.
+**copyfc** is a simple yet powerful Visual Studio Code extension that copies the content of a file to your system clipboard, prefixed with a header that includes the file's relative path from the project root.
 This can be very useful when you need to share code snippets or file contents with context.

 ## Features

 - **Copy with Header**: When activated, the extension reads the file content and prepends a header in the format:

   ```
-  ===== parentFolder/fileName =====
+  ===== relative/path/to/file =====
   ```

+- **Automatic Project Root Detection**: The extension searches for a `.vscode` or `.git` folder to determine the project root.
+If none is found, it falls back to the workspace folder.
 - **Easy Access**: The command is available both from the editor context menu and the Explorer context menu.
 - **Seamless Integration**: Works with any file opened in VS Code that has a `file` scheme.